 Finding Nemo and Finding Out All About Him

-Divers have long held the clownfish close to their heart but in recent times, thanks to animated movies such as Finding Nemo, suddenly this little character of the coral reef has entered the mainstream consciousness.
+Scuba divers have long held the clownfish close to their heart but in recent times, thanks to animated movies such as Finding Nemo, suddenly this little character of the coral reef has entered the mainstream consciousness.
 What is it about the clown fish that gives it such mass appeal?

 As you cruise along in the relatively shallow waters of a reef you may spot the waving tentacles of an anemone, and all but even the most jaded divers will stop for a little interaction with the fish that calls this unlikely habitat home.
 Darting in and out of the tentacles, or swimming swiftly towards you in an act of aggressive defiance, these beautifully coloured little gems are always good entertainment value.

 They are normally spotted comprising a unit of 3 or 4: a female, a mating male and a non-mating male or 2 ducking in and out of sight.
 No wonder they were seen as ideal subjects for the big screen.
 So what else do you need to know about the clownfish to help enrich your encounters with these 'A list' reef fish?

 Family name: Pomacentridae

 Order name: Perciformes

 Clownfish typically grow to between 5 and 13 cm and are coloured with a vivid orange hue and 3 vertical white stripes.
 Their fins are rounded more than pointed and have a fringe of black.
 They also feature a single nostril on either side of their snouts.

 Their name most likely comes from their bright uniform and comical behaviour; ducking and darting around their host anemone or dashing out, full of bluster, to ward off an encroaching diver, thousands of times its body size, only to then turn and dart back to the safety of the anemone.

 There are about 30 different species of anemonefish, of which the clownfish is just one, and it is likely that you'll see several different species in one single dive so it is important to be able distinguish between them.